 Remove clogs from shower drains

 I’ve seen too many memes to think that I’m the only woman that sheds a lot of hair in the shower.
-It’s actually been a problem at every place we’ve ever lived which is why I keep that supply of Drano I mentioned earlier.
+It’s been a problem at every place we’ve ever lived which is why I keep that supply of Drano I mentioned earlier.
 I pour about a half bottle of Drano down my shower drain every two weeks to keep the drain free of hairball clogs.
 Once you pour it down the drain leave it for 30 – 60 minutes before running water down the drain.
 It’s one of the easiest set it and forget it cleaning tasks.

 Purge your junk drawer